 - 7. When will the ordered barrels arrive?

 This information is on the order confirmation you receive from us.
 It includes the ETA into port for the container with your barrels.
 Please add a two-week margin to that date for actual delivery to your winery.
 For specific details, please speak with Amber at 0401 955 976.

 - 8. When do I need to pay my invoice?

-Upon approved credit terms, your invoice will be mailed to you from the Cooperages, and is due 30 days from when the barrels are delivered.
+Upon approved credit terms, your invoice will be emailed to you from the Cooperages, and is due 30 days from when the barrels are delivered.